THE OVERTURF FAMILY'S

 EASTER DAY CAR WRECK

 I want to begin with a short excerpt from my view of the family history and finish up with another excerpt.
 The two eventually tie together and show how God has worked in my family’s life.
 I probably ought to mention that I came from a family of 10.
 Two of our siblings (We call them brother and sister) are really our cousins (one now deceased).
 Mom and Dad took them in and raised them when their mother committed suicide and their father abandoned them.
 All eight of us kids were only 11 years apart in age.
-Those already born were 6, 5 and 2 (twins) when our two cousins, 5 and 6 (?), came to live with us.
+Those already born were ages 6 and 5 and the twins were 2 when our two cousins, 5 and 6 (?), came to live with us.
 We lived in a three-room house.
 The family would grow by two more.
 Naturally we made several moves seeking a big enough home.

 We “big” kids would take walking trips around the town of West Frankfort where we were living.
 We were very young and Mom was sometimes unaware of the places we were touring.
 And yet it was one of those trips that helped shape my life.
 One day the “big kids,” or the oldest siblings, started walking down railroad tracks that run through the town of West Frankfort, IL.
 There were few houses on either side of the tracks at that time.
 From time to time we would see piles of trash beside the tracks where people would dump trash.
 We would go through it to see if we could find anything interesting.
 I’ve always loved books, so I latched onto one that I found in one of the heaps.
 It happened to be a book with testimonies of remarkable things that had happened to Christians, things that could only be explained as God’s intervention into their lives.
 There was story after story and they were quite moving.
 I knew then that’s what I wanted for my life – God watching over me and my family.
 Ironically, or perhaps by God’s design, I would one day write this, my own testimony of how God intervened in our lives.